If you are a non-resident and planning to return to India, there are many questions that worry you.

 NRE savings account will be re-designated as a resident rupee account.

 FCNR and NRE deposits can be closed immediately or can be allowed to run up to maturity.
+However, you must redesignate your NRE FD as a resident FD.

 If you choose to continue till maturity, you will get the contracted rate of interest until maturity.
 Premature withdrawals/closure will attract penalty as per terms of the deposit.